kiduswb/minimati/README.md

 In short, you can use these two functions to load articles into your website, and get individual article data in the handy `Article` class.
 I've currently implemented this CMS in my personal website.

+<b>For a simple example, check out the 'example' directory in this repo.</b>

 # FAQ

 *Is there any way to measure interaction metrics?* <br>